jcosborn/qex/src/experimental/graph/DESIGN.md

 The gauge layer extends the graph model to gauge-field values and related operators.
 Its primary differentiation contract is with respect to gauge fields.

+Gauge graph construction should stay in concrete gauge/scalar/coefficient types.
+Backward builders are the expected place to recover erased raw inputs or upstreams, because each backward builder is tied to one forward operator and knows the concrete operand types it stored.

 Zero-valued gauges are ordinary zeroed storage, not a privileged semantic flag.
 There is no separate zero-state fast path to keep in sync with the payload.